tgdrive/teldrive-docs/docs/getting-started/advanced.md

 encryption-key = "your-key"
 ```

+You can generate a secure random encryption key using the [key generator tool](/docs/getting-started/usage.md#generate-secret-keys) in the usage guide.

 > [!NOTE]
 > - Add `encrypt_files = true` in your rclone config when enabling encryption
 > - Store your encryption key securely - you can't recover files without it